iljohnson/LawnBowls/README.md

 The tournament draw provides points (win = 10, draw =5 and loss = 0), total for and against totals and percentage based on total win/loss.

 The points and percentage are used to automatically calcualte the tournament standings/result.

+A GUI has been added to the python version and the executable version.